Shawn King: NFL career

-Shawn King was drafted in the second round of the 1995 draft by the Carolina Panthers.
-King was first drug violation came in 1995 during his rookie training camp after testing positive for marijuana.
+Shawn King was selected in the second round of the 1995 draft by the Carolina Panthers.
+King's first drug violation came in 1995 during his rookie training camp after testing positive for marijuana.
 King played in 13 games his rookie season and in all 16 games the following season.
 However, after testing positive again, King was suspended for the first six games of the 1997 season, only appearing in 9 games.
 After yet another positive test, King found himself suspended for the entire 1998 season.
 Prior to the 1999 season, King signed a three-year, $6 million contract with the Indianapolis Colts and started 8 of the team's first 9 games, but was suspended again (along with teammate Tito Wooten), this time for four games due to showing up late to a meeting.
 The Colts later cut King and he was suspended yet again by the league for 12 months for another drug violation and missed the entire 2000 season.
 Though he was reinstated in January 2001, King chose to retire from the NFL citing the league's drug policy as a reason.
 After four season of retirement, King signed on to play with the AFL's Tampa Bay Storm for the 2004 AFL season, after which he left pro football for good.

+NFL career statistics

 Suspensions

 Shawn King was active in the NFL for six seasons from 1995 to 2000.
 However, due to suspensions, King missed 42 games, including the entire 1998 and 2000 seasons.
 King retired from the NFL in January 2001 shortly after the league reinstated him due to his problems with the drug policy.